MASTER'S IN WOOD ARCHITECTURE AND CONSTRUCTION

 The curriculum includes a joint project between an architect and an engineer.
 This project is conducted as a competition based on a detailed specification from a public or private client.
 The project is presented to a jury composed of external members and Master's pathway instructors.
 An example project: an urban farm for the Grand Nancy Metropolis in collaboration with ENSAIA.
 Students in the program also participate in the "Les défis du Bois 3.0" event, held annually since January 2005 in Epinal (www.defisbois.fr).

 The training leads to a National Master’s Degree, awarded based on continuous assessment, project grades, and internship performance.
-The program is conducted in Épinal.
+The programme is conducted in Épinal.

 TESTIMONIALS